folio-org/mod-user-import/README.md

 The value can be the name of an existing patron group in the system.
 E.g. faculty, staff, undergrad, graduate.
 The import module will match the patron group names for the patron group ids.

 ### addressTypeId
 The value can be the name of an existing address type in the system.
 E.g. Home, Claim, Order.
 The import module will match the address type names for the address type ids.
+It is important to note that two addresses for a user cannot have the same address type.

 ### preferredContactTypeId
 The value can be one of the following: mail, email, text, phone, mobile.